Spratm-Asleaf/GSE-Tracking/README.md

 # GSE-Tracking
-Online complementary materials of the paper titled **ROPHS: Determine Real-Time Status of a Multi-Carriage Logistics Train at Airport**
+Online complementary materials of the paper titled

+**ROPHS: Determine Real-Time Status of a Multi-Carriage Logistics Train at Airport**

+By Shixiong Wang, Chongshou Li, and Andrew Lim

+From Department of Industrial Systems Engineering and Management, National University of Singapore, Singapore117576.

 ***MATLAB Version: 2016A or later***